SAML

 • Org_DisplayName: This constant represents Display Name.

-• Org_OrganizationURL: This constant represents Organization URL.
+• Org_OrganizationURL: This constant represents the Organization URL.

-• Org_GivenName: This constant represents Given Name.
+• Org_GivenName: This constant represents the Given Name.

 • Org_Surname: This constant represents Surname.

-• Org_Emailaddress: This constant represents Email address.
+• Org_Emailaddress: This constant represents the Email address.

 The following constants in the IdP Configuration > USE_ME folder help configure IdP metadata.